tomerkrivzki19/haravot-barzel-project/readme.md

 1. cd client
 2. npm i
-3. on the client directory pree no start to start the project and run it locally
+3. on the client directory prees npm start to start the project and run it locally

 hope you enjoy 🙂